NorthStarUAS/.github/profile/README.md

 For now, I hope this body of code can serve as an example of an alternative structure for a UAV flight controller.
 The design goal is simplicity.
-I don't know if that shows through, but that is the underlying intent ... easier to understand code, structure, and algorithms.
+I don't know if that shows through, but that is the underlying intent ... easier to understand code, structures, and algorithms.
 I will do my best to support and answer questions and will truly feel bad if I am slow or unable to respond.

 For the future, I do truly intend to pick this work back up and continue pushing